ulisesbocchio/titles-reference/README.md

 Where `type` is required.

 ### GET /titles/{id}
 Returns a title by ID.
-Response includes parent and child Titles Sample Response:
+Response includes parent and child Titles.

+Sample Response:

 ```json